 Upon satisfactory completion of this course students have:

 This course is intended for pharmaceutical scientists who need a good understanding of thermal microscopy and how it is used to help develop proficiency with solid-state drug properties.

-Instrument operators, lab facility managers, materials scientists, technicians, advanced undergraduates or graduate students
+Job titles for students taking this course include instrument operators, lab facility managers, materials scientists, technicians, and advanced undergraduates or graduate students.

 All necessary materials and instruments will be provided to the student for classroom use.

 Students are expected to successfully complete a variety of tasks in the form of hands-on exercises, laboratory exercises, identifications of unknowns, and quizzes.
 Students are notified at the end of the course whether or not they have successfully completed the requirements of the course based on:

 Upon successfully meeting these requirements, a student is awarded a certificate of completion and CEU credits, if available.
 Those who have not successfully passed the course requirements do not receive a certificate or CEU credits.